integrated-land-simulator/model_description/descript/matsiro.md

 ## Calculation of roughness with respect to momentum and heat

-The calculation of roughness is based on Watanabe (1994).
-In that study, using the results of a multilayer canopy model by Kondo and Watanabe (1992) as a function form for the roughness of a bulk model best fitting those results, Watanabe (1994) proposed the following:
+The calculation of roughness is based on @Watanabe1994-sx.
+In that study, using the results of a multilayer canopy model by @Kondo1992-ut as a function form for the roughness of a bulk model best fitting those results, @Watanabe1994-sx proposed the following:

 $$
  \left(\ln \frac{h-d}{z_0}\right)^{-1} &=&